nobrayner/version-bumper/README.md

 - **Required** `github-token`: GitHub Token
 - **Optional** `version-file`: The file (and path) the current version number is stored in.
 Defaults to 'version.info'
-- **Optional** `branch`: The branch to retrieve the last version tag from.
+- **Optional** `production-branch`: The branch to retrieve the last released version tag from.
 Defaults to the current branch
 - **Optional** `default-version`: The version number to use when the the current or released version cannot be found.
 Defaults to 0.0.0
 - **Optional** `bump`: What to bump: major, minor, patch, premajor, preminor, prepatch, or prerelease.
 Defaults to patch
 - **Optional** `prerelease-text`: The pre-release text to add to a pre* bump - e.g. "alpha".
 Only applies to: premajor, preminor, prepatch, or prerelease